Anusha-janardhan/rg-doc/source/Features.rst

 .. image:: images/Admin-Manage-ou.png

 This opens the Assign to Organization dialog box.
-Here, you can select the appropriate Organizational Unit (O.U.) from the dropdown list where the user should be assigned.
+Here, you can select the appropriate Organization from the dropdown list where the user should be assigned.
 If the user needs access to more than one O.U., the admin can click on the “+ Add New” option to assign multiple O.U.s.
 Among the selected O.U.s, one must be marked as the default, which determines the user's landing O.U. after login.

 .. image:: images/Admin-Manage-ou-popup.png